 Tennis is one of the famous games which we play on a rectangular court by either two players (singles) or four players (doubles).
 By standing on opposite sides of the court, both players hit the ball back and forth with a tennis racquet.

 While being on the tennis court, you might hear words such as ‘point’, ‘game’, ‘set’, and match.
+Learning the tennis terms and their meanings is beneficial if you are serious about tennis.

 What do they mean to you?